Bars92/font-organizer/readme.txt

 2. Assigning the fonts you have chosen to various elements in your website.
 3. Assigning the fonts you have chosen to your own elements in your website & managing all your fonts.
 4. General settings & role restictions.
+5. Choosing added fonts in any post and page in one click.

 == Changelog ==

+= 2.0.0 =
+* Added font weight system to known elements, custom elements and custom fonts.
+* Added font preview for avaiable fonts in side menu.
+* Fixed otf fonts did not work in all supported browsers.
+* Fixed font family and style is not shown in editor.
+* Fixed early access fonts not loading in https.
+* Fixed multi upload error.
+* Fixed absolute urls cause erros when changing site url.

 = 1.3.2 =
 * Added static google fonts list when not using an API.